Fans are asked to join the campaign and protect live entertainment across the UK.

 One famous Westlife fan is former England captain Wayne Rooney, who hired Westlife to perform at his and his bride Colleen’s wedding reception in 2008, reportedly paying them £400,000 to do so.

 Other famous Westlife fans include Pope John Paul II, Elton John, Mike Tyson, Niall Horan, Ed Sheeran, Stormzy, Calvin Harris, and The Queen.

-Westlife will be supporting on their forthcoming tour by James Morrison and All Saints.
+Westlife will be supporting at Wembley Stadium by James Morrison and All Saints.

-Tickets to see Westlife on tour are available now through Ticketmaster.co.uk.
+Tickets to see Westlife are available now through Ticketmaster.co.uk.